taocpp/json/doc/Value-Class.md

 Can be tested for with `...is_number()`, which will return `true` for all three types, or with the more specific `...is_integer()`, `...is_signed()`, `...is_unsigned()` and `...is_double()`.

 Unlike JSON, non-finite and `NaN` values are allowed for floating point values.
-When serialising to a format that does not support these values, an [Event filter](Events-Interface.md#included-filters) can be used to transform them on-the-fly.
+When serialising to a format that does not support these values, an [Event filter](Events-Interface.md#included-filters) can be used to [transform these values to something else on-the-fly](Common-Use-Cases.md#serialise-with-base64-strings-for-binary-data).

 ### Strings